-Eleiko doesn’t have a dozen different shaft configurations like most other giant barbell manufacturers.
-If you’re buying an Olympic WL bar from Eleiko, you’re getting the same uber shaft that’s used for all Eleiko Olympic WL bars.
-From the $600 Eleiko XF all the way up to the $1000+ Eleiko Competition Bar, you can expect the same premium, high-whip piece of Swedish steel.
+Eleiko doesn’t have a dozen different shaft configurations like most other manufacturers.
+If you’re buying an Olympic WL bar from Eleiko you’re getting the same uber shaft that’s used for all Eleiko Olympic WL bars.
+From the $500 Eleiko XF all the way up to the $1000 Eleiko Competition Bar, you can expect the same premium, high-whip piece of Swedish steel.

-Matter of fact, the only difference between the Power Lock and the Full Competition Bar in terms of hardware (not counting the grooved sleeves, of course) is a more moderate knurl on the Power Lock, and a lack of IWF sticker.
-You get the same 215,000 PSI high-whip shaft, same 10 precision needle bearings, same overall bar specifications, and even the same little brush for cleaning chalk and gunk out of the knurling.
+Matter of fact, the only difference between the Power Lock and the Full Competition Bar in terms of hardware (not counting the grooved sleeves, of course) is a more moderate knurl on the Power Lock, and the lack of an IWF sticker.
+You get the same 215k PSI super high whip shaft, same 10 precision needle bearings, same overall bar specifications, and even the same little brush for cleaning chalk and gunk out of the knurling.

 For those of you that don’t know, the knurling depth and firmness on the various Eleiko WL bars varies based on the bar.
 As you move through the ranks of WL bars (XF, Sport Trainer, IWF Trainer, & IWF Competition) the knurling gets progressively more aggressive.
 In other words, the XF is the most moderate, while the Competition is super aggressive.

-As I previously mentioned, the Power Lock Trainer is the same as the IWF Trainer, therefore the knurl is exactly the same.
-A little firmer than the Sport Trainer, but not quite as aggressive as the Comp.
-Personally I find the knurl on the Trainer to be just right, and I can’t imagine anyone ever complaining that it’s too soft.
-On the contrary, those not used to aggressive knurling may find the Power Lock to be slightly intimidating at first.
-Fear not though; you’ll adjust, and be better for it.
+Remember that the Power Lock Trainer is an IWF Trainer, therefore the knurl is exactly the same.
+A little firmer than the Sport Trainer, but not quite as aggressive as the Competition.
+Personally I find the knurling on the Trainer to be just right, and I can’t imagine anyone ever complaining that it’s too soft.
+On the contrary, those not used to aggressive knurl may find the Power Lock to be slightly intimidating at first.
+Fear not though; you’ll adjust.

 Performance – Spin and Whip